ejvluna/159336_A3_CustomApp/README.md

   "messages": [
     {
       "role": "user",
-      "content": "Fact-check the following claim and provide a rating with these definitions:\n- TRUE: The claim is fully supported by credible evidence\n- FALSE: The claim is contradicted by credible evidence\n- MISLEADING: The claim contains some truth but is presented deceptively or lacks important context\n- UNABLE_TO_VERIFY: There is insufficient evidence to verify the claim\n\nProvide a concise summary and detailed explanation with citations from trusted sources.\n\nClaim: [User's claim]"
+      "content": "Analyze the claim using trusted sources and determine its factual rating using the categories defined below.\n\nRATING DEFINITIONS:\n- TRUE: Fully supported by credible evidence.\n- FALSE: Directly contradicted by credible evidence.\n- MISLEADING: Contains partial truths but omits essential context or is presented in a deceptive way.\n- UNABLE_TO_VERIFY: Insufficient or inconclusive evidence is available.\n\nRESPONSE REQUIREMENTS:\n- Provide a concise summary and detailed explanation with citations from trusted sources.\n- For TRUE, FALSE, and MISLEADING ratings, you MUST provide at least 2 credible citations from trusted sources to support your rating.
+For UNABLE_TO_VERIFY, this is not required as it may not apply.\n- Use clear, neutral, and concise language suitable for general readers, so the reader understands both result and reasoning.\nClaim: [User's claim]"
     }
   ],
   "search_domain_filter": [
-    "reuters.com",
-    "apnews.com",
-    "npr.org",
-    "bbc.com",
-    "theguardian.com",
+    "reuters.com", "apnews.com", "npr.org", "bbc.com", "theguardian.com",
-    "britannica.com",
-    "plato.stanford.edu",
-    "scholarpedia.org",
-    "encyclopedia.com",
+    "britannica.com", "plato.stanford.edu", "scholarpedia.org", "encyclopedia.com",
-    "snopes.com",
-    "factcheck.org",
-    "politifact.com",
-    "cdc.gov",
-    "nasa.gov",
-    "who.int",
-    "nih.gov",
-    "nature.com",
-    "sciencemag.org",
-    "sciencedirect.com",
-    "jstor.org"
+    "cdc.gov", "nasa.gov", "who.int", "nih.gov", "nature.com", "sciencemag.org", "sciencedirect.com", "jstor.org"
   ],
   "response_format": {
     "type": "json_schema",